-Council will issue a Permit to those who receive approval to use the footpath for business purposes.
-The issue of permits to use the footpath for business purposes will be at the sole discretion of the General Manager as delegated.
-This Permit must be prominently displayed in the front window of the business of which the Permit refers.
+Council will issue a permit to those who receive approval to use the footpath for business purposes.
+The issue of permits be at the discretion of the Manager Customer Services and Governance or the Governance Coordinator as delegated by the General Manager.
+This permit must be available for staff of a business to produce when request by an authorised Council officer.